RobotLocomotion/drake/drake/doc/developers.rst

 information, that is a sign you should add more documentation to your PR.

 **Feature Review.** After creating your pull request, assign it to someone else on your team for feature review.
-Choose someone be deeply familiar with the context of your pull request.
+Choose the person most familiar with the context of your pull request.
 This reviewer is responsible for protecting your team by inspecting for bugs, for test coverage, and for alignment with the team's goals.
 During this review, you and your reviewer